De De Pyaar De: Principal photography

-Principal photography commenced on 19 January 2018 at Mumbai.
+Principal photography commenced on 19 January 2018 at Mumbai, with Ranjan's frequent collaborator Sudhir K. Chaudhary handling the cinematography.
 The film had a production budget of ₹500 million.
+Aside from direction, Ali also shared editing duties with debutante Chetan M. Solanki, who was one of his former associates on Sonu Ke Titu Ki Sweety and Pyaar Ka Punchnama 2; Solanki would later become his co–editor on Ranjan's next, Tu Jhoothi Main Makkaar (2023).
 In June 2018, Singh revealed that close to 50 percent of filming was completed at that point.
 The next shooting schedule of the film commenced in July 2018 at London.
 In August 2018, Devgn and Singh began their next schedule in Kullu Manali Circuit.
 By August 2018, filming was completed and post-production work commenced.

 Music

 The film's soundtrack was composed by Amaal Mallik, Rochak Kohli, Tanishk Bagchi, Vipin Patwa and Manj Musik, with lyrics written by Kumaar, Kunaal Vermaa, Garry Sandhu, Mellow D and Tanishk Bagchi.
 It was released by T-Series on 15 May 2019.

 Tanishk Bagchi recreated Garry Sandhu's single Yeah Baby as "Hauli Hauli" with additional voice of Neha Kakkar and rap by Mellow D.

 Manj Musik recreated Surjit Bindarikhia's track Mukhda Vekh Ke in the voice of Mika Singh and Dhvani Bhanushali.

 Shreya Paul of Firstpost wrote that the music is "as problematic as the plot seems to be", noting that it "doesn't do much to evoke any worthy reaction from listeners, except for maybe a sigh of disappointment".
 Paul, however, praised "Dil Royi Jaye" for "stand[ing] apart" from the rest of the songs.